Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 I created my [Convolutional Neural Network](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Estimator/MNISTClassifier/CNN) for the MNIST dataset with a customized `Estimator`.

 ## Model as a Service
-Now followes the interesting part, where i describe, how to save a model, which was created using an `Estimator`.
+Now followes the interesting part, where I describe, how to save a model, which was created using an `Estimator`.
 As suggested in the [Tensorflow README.md](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier), we will be using Tensorflow's `SavedModel` structure, to serialize and save our trained model.

-At first i thought this was going to be pretty easy, since `Estimator` is built on top of `Tensorflow`, one would assume that i could extract the Tensorflow session and save the model in the exact same manner, as did with the low level Tensorflow model, but sadly this is not the case.
+At first I thought this was going to be pretty easy, since `Estimator` is built on top of `Tensorflow`, one would assume that I could extract the Tensorflow session and save the model in the exact same manner, as did with the low level Tensorflow model, but sadly this is not the case.
 The `Estimator` framework is specifically designed to be used for serving a model with [Tensorflow Serving](https://www.tensorflow.org/serving/), which made things a bit harder than expected.

 ### DNNClassifier model
 Saving a trained model in theory is not very hard and can be done with the following lines of code: